inBeat/inbeat-website/content/top-influencers/tiktok/travel/italy/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Italy In 2023
+title: Top 10 Travel TikTok Influencers In Italy In 2024
 description: >-
-  Find top travel TikTok influencers in Italy in 2023.
+  Find top travel TikTok influencers in Italy in 2024.
 Most popular hashtags: #italia #viaggiare #travel #drone.
 platform: TikTok
-hits: 198
+hits: 201
-text_top: Analyze the best TikTok profiles on inBeat.
+text_top: Identify the top-rated TikTok accounts on inBeat.
-text_bottom: Our database aggregates 198 TikTok influencers like this in Italy for you to work with.
+text_bottom: inBeat has 201 TikTok influencers like this in Italy for you to work with.
 profiles:
   - username: "roccabrian"
     fullname: >-